tyoeer/Chaoshead/docs/allocator.md

 - x, y: the position of the top-left corner (inclusive)

 Sets the top-left corner of the area in which things should be allocated.
-Use togetether with the `size` setting to limit the allocator to a specific area.
+Use together with the `size` setting to limit the allocator to a specific area.